 Whether you are eagerly anticipating your first child or you are a parent with years of experience under your belt, parenting is hard.
 Kids do not come with an instruction manual.

-While, ideally, parents would have their own support community composed of family, friends, and mentors to help them through the challenges they will face raising their children, in today’s fast-paced and transient society, many parents are going it alone.
+Ideally, parents have their own support community composed of family, friends, and mentors to help them through the challenges they will face raising their children.
+However, in today’s fast-paced and transient society, many parents are now going it alone.

 Sometimes you just need someone to bounce ideas off of, to ask questions to, and to seek advice from.
 Many modern parents turn to the internet and the seemingly endless supply of mom boards, parenting forums, Facebook groups, and sometimes even reddit threads for parenting advice.

 But advice is a tricky thing.
 Just because something worked for one parent, one child, or one family does not mean it will work for you and yours.
 Also, let’s be honest, some advice out there is… Well, out there.You should always take advice – solicited or otherwise – with a grain of salt and a healthy dose of common sense.

 A few weeks ago, I went to the amazing moms in a few groups I am a member of and posed a simple question: What is the best parenting advice you received that actually helped you and you think might help/encourage other moms?